 Proton pump inhibitors (PPIs) are powerful drugs that can stop heartburn and reduce acid in the stomach.
-Unfortunately, they have also proven themselves to be dangerous inasmuch as PPIs can have unexpected side effects including kidney damage, kidney disease, kidney failure, and bone fractures.
+Unfortunately, they have also proven themselves to be dangerous with unexpected side effects including kidney damage, kidney disease, kidney failure, and bone fractures.

 There are three main circumstances where PPIs are recommended:

 The reason the stomach produces acid is to break down food and make it easier for the body to absorb nutrients.
-When the acid is blocked, it becomes difficult for the body to take in key minerals including magnesium and calcium, which can lead to serious long term effects.
+When the acid is blocked, it becomes difficult for the body to take in key minerals including magnesium and calcium, which can lead to serious long-term effects.

 It may be surprising that a heartburn medicine can cause broken bones, but this phenomenon is well documented.
 It is likely connected to PPIs inhibiting the absorption of calcium.
 If PPIs are used for a long time, or in high doses, the bones may become frail.
 The FDA warns that patients using PPIs are at high risk of broken hips, wrists, and even spines.

 PPIs Brands and Specific Medications

 The PPI class includes a large number of drugs, such as: